annalisadettorii/Project/README.md

 - **days_used** is the number of days the used/refurbished device has been used;
 - **normalized_new_price** is the normalized price of a new device of the same model;
 - **normalized_used_price** is the normalized price of the used/refurbished device.

+At the end I decided not to take in account every variable, but just the ones that explains better the model and helps to avoid overfitting.